masonrogers/PodcastAssistant/readme.txt

     Accept multiple audio files (browse or drag-drop) and let the user re-order them.

     Perform local Whisper sentence-level transcription with timestamps and Speaker 1/2/3 tags (users can rename later).
+If Whisper is not installed, a fallback stub is used.

     Display live transcript plus a per-file progress bar during processing.